SUSAN TREGONING PHOTOGRAPHY

 Part 3: Bottom of the Trace: The Natchez Trace Parkway - Bottom Half of Mississippi

-When traveling the Natchez Trace Parkway the milepost markers will be found on the east side of the road.
-I am traveling The Trace backward counting down the mile-markers.
+The Natchez Trace Parkway's milepost markers are on the east side of the road.
+I am traveling the Trace backward, counting down the mile markers.

 For your own trip planning, you can download Natchez Trace Maps here.
-Copies of the Official Natchez Trace Map can easily be found along the Parkway, as well.
-Please don’t travel the Trace without one, you will miss so much.
+Copies of the Official Natchez Trace Map can easily be found along the Parkway.
+Please don’t travel the Trace without one.
+You will miss so much.

-Part 2 of the Natchez Trace Parkway Scenic Drive
+Part 2 of the Mississippi Natchez Trace Parkway Highlights

 #304.5 - Tishomingo State Park